MaximilianWenzel/hdt-bt-indices-java-lib/README.md

 # hdt-bt-indices-java-lib

 ## Overview
 The HDT BT indices represent an extension of the HDT serialization format for the efficient exploration of RDF data sets.
-The original modules of the HDT Java library from Git (https://github.com/rdfhdt/hdt-java) have not been modified, which includes hdt-java-api, hdt-java-core, hdt-java-cli, hdt-jena, hdt-java-package and hdt-fuseki.
+The original modules of the HDT Java library from Git (https://github.com/rdfhdt/hdt-java) have been included as maven dependency, which includes the hdt-java-api, hdt-java-core, hdt-java-cli, hdt-jena, hdt-java-package and hdt-fuseki.

 * hdt-bt-indices: represents the module which provides all classes in order to generate and manage the BT indices.
 * exploration-experiments: provides all classes which were required to conduct the experiments where the performance of the BT indices has been compared to other approaches.
 * hdt-bt-indices-tests: this module contains unit tests in order to prove the correctness of the implemented exploratory operations.
 Furthermore, the command line applications have been tested in this module.

 ## Command Line Applications:
-By the execution of a "mvn install" command in the exploration-experiments and hdt-bt-indices module, a single JAR file with all required dependencies can be generated.
-It is stored to the corresponding "target" folder of the directory where the pom-file is located.
+By the execution of a "mvn install" command in the hdt-bt-indices directory, a single JAR file with all required dependencies can be generated.
+It is stored in the corresponding "target" folder of the directory where the pom-file is located.
 The respective applications can subsequently be executed by utilizing the JAR file and the classpath in a "java -cp \<SNAPSHOT-JAR\> \<CLASSPATH\>" command.

 ## hdt-bt-indices JAR-File